We all struggle with them. Snuggled up under the cozy blankets and pillows. Fighting the temptation to snooze for just five more minutes.

 So, arm circles, the torso twist, the ball, the rising swan, and side kicks.
 Five fantastic Pilates exercises to start your day.
 These basic and low impact exercises suit everyone, no matter their fitness level, knowledge of Pilates, and profession.

 They serve to uplift, rehabilitate and prepare all our bodies for the hardships of daily living, regardless of the extent to which our fitness factors into our job.
 These Pilates exercises are also ones that can be performed on both a mat and any piece of Pilates equipment.

-So if you were thinking of upgrading beyond the mat, but reconsidering it due to your morning routine and these five must-do moves, reconsider no longer.
-Visit our site to find the piece of Pilates equipment that’s perfect for you, from professional-grade reformers to classically constructed chairs.
+So if you were thinking of upgrading beyond the mat, but reconsidering it due to your morning routine and these five must-do moves, reconsider no longer, head over to our list of the 11 Best Pilates Reformer Machines.